diku-dk/dpp-e2024-pub/README.md

 NVIDIA has donated GPUs used for teaching DPP for several years.

-Thanks to Filippa Bill for the hedgehogs.
+Thanks to Filippa Biil for the hedgehogs.